 A condition of the WHA is that you must have enough money to support yourself for at least the first part of your holiday or in case you don’t find work.
 Immigration officials may ask for proof that you have sufficient funds when applying for your WHA.

 Another condition of the WHA is that you must have private medical insurance to cover any costs in case you have an accident or fall ill while in Ireland.

 Even if you have a WHA, you’re still subject to normal immigration controls when you enter Ireland.
 As a non-EU national, upon arrival in Ireland you must register with the National Immigration Bureau to stay in Ireland for more than 90 days.
 There is a fee of €300 to obtain your Irish Residence Permit (IRP).
 Please click here for how to get your IRP

-How to apply
+How to apply for your WHA

 For more information please go to the Irish Dept. of Foreign Affairs and Trade website, please click on the image below